ibexa/documentation-developer/docs/users/oauth_client.md

 Four implementations of `ResourceOwnerMapper` are proposed by default:

 - `ResourceOwnerToExistingUserMapper` is the base class extended by the following mappers:
-    - `ResourceOwnerIdToUserMapper` doesn't create a new user, but loads a user (resource owner) based on their identifier.
+    - `ResourceOwnerIdToUserMapper` - loads a user (resource owner) based on the identifier, but doesn't create a new user.
-    - `ResourceOwnerEmailToUserMapper` doesn't create a new user, but loads a user (resource owner) based on their email.
+    - `ResourceOwnerEmailToUserMapper` - loads a user (resource owner) based on the email, but doesn't create a new user.
-- `ResourceOwnerToExistingOrNewUserMapper` checks if the user exists and loads them if they do.
-  If they don't, the mapper creates a new user in the Repository.
+- `ResourceOwnerToExistingOrNewUserMapper` - checks whether the user exists and loads the data if it does.
+If not, creates a new user in the Repository.

 To use `ResourceOwnerToExistingOrNewUserMapper`, you need to extend it in your custom mapper.